 Is coaching at work used everywhere in the world?

-Even in the countries where coaching is widely used (80% of companies in the UK, 90% in the US) it often occurs in small pockets of the organization, and it is used in different ways.
+Even where coaching is widely used (80% of companies in the UK, 90% in the US) it often occurs in small pockets of the organization, and it is used in different ways.
 For example a company might hire executive coaches to support a number of senior managers, or they might designate an internal coach that provides coaching on demand to employees, other companies train their managers to have some coaching skills.
 Rare are the companies that can claim a fully-fledged coaching culture where coaching is a normalized learning and development approach practiced by all employees.
 In fact, only 13% of surveyed companies report that they have achieved an organization-wide coaching culture, according to a recent study by the International Coach Federation.

 So, how does coaching make its way into an organization?